djmsampson/layout2/tbx/layoutdoc/uixScrollingPanel.md

 ## Syntax

-* `sp = uix.ScrollingPanel()` creates a new, default, *unparented* scrolling panel.
+`p = uix.ScrollingPanel()` creates a new, default, *unparented* scrolling panel.
 A scrolling panel arranges a single element inside a panel and provide scrollbars if the panel is smaller than the element.

-* `sp = uix.ScrollingPanel( n1, v1, n2, v2, ... )` also sets one or more property values.
+`p = uix.ScrollingPanel(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties